 If you really listen to her, and do the work to understand the meaning of her words, you can’t help but be affected. iLe is that strong.
 Because she is so respected, Ileana gets to work with the best of the best.

-iLe is very young, still in her 20s, but she can put a knife in your eye in the softest, sweetest way.
+iLe is very young, still in her 20s, but she can put a needle in your eye while charming you in the softest, sweetest way.
 In that way she reminds me of another great Puerto Rican voice of our time, U.S. Representative Alexandria Ocasio-Cortez of the 14th District of New York (Bronx and Queens).
 Both are exactly the same age.

 What we are witnessing in iLe’s artistic development is the birth of one of the great Latin American voices.
 As Violeta Parra is to Chile, Totó la Momposina is to Colombia, Lila Downs is to Mexico and Mercedes Sosa is to Argentina, iLe is to Puerto Rico.

 If you need a U.S. context, think Bob Dylan, Joan Baez or Eminem.
 No disrespect to Residente and Visitante, but iLe may end up becoming more famous than her brothers.

 iLe, in true Calle 13 style, demands a lot from her listeners.
 She challenges you and makes you think.